MianSaadTahir/LabSync360/README.md

 ### 5. Telegram Webhook Setup

-> **⚠️ Note for Pakistan Users**: Telegram API may be blocked in Pakistan.
+> ⚠️ Telegram API may be blocked in **Pakistan**.
 Use a VPN to register webhooks and receive messages.

 **Start ngrok:**